Homemade Blackberry Wine Recipe in 4 Easy Steps

 This next stage will ‘rack’ your wine to remove any sediment and yeast solids which have dropped to the bottom of the demijohn during fermentation process.
 You’ll need your (properly sterilized) syphon and second demijohn for this bit, plus a flat surface at around hip-height (e.g. a table or a chair.

 The racking process for blackberry wine is the same as any other wine-racking process.
-Take a look at the point-by-point guide which we have listed in our Elderflower Wine recipe, and you’ll be all set (you can also check out our list of 17 other wine recipes).
+Take a look at the point-by-point guide which we have listed in our elderflower wine recipe, and you’ll be all set.

 NOTE - Blackberry wine tends to collect a little more sediment than other homemade wines because as well as the juice inside the fruit, you have the tiny seeds, microscopic hairs, and the thin layer of skin over each little round on the berry.

 That means you should be extra careful with your racking, and you may end up with a demijohn that isn’t quite full.
 Just top it up with a splash of bottled water, mixed with a tablespoonful or two of sugar syrup just after the racking stage.

 When you’ve finished with the racking process, just put the bung and airlock onto the top of the new demijohn, and store the wine in a dark, cool place for at least two weeks.

 Wine gets ‘drier’ the longer it sits.
 The French and Swiss prefer their blackberry wine to be a bit sweet, so if you’re aiming for that après ski feeling, you should start bottling within 2-4 weeks of the racking stage.
 Keep tasting the wine until you get a flavor that you can be proud of.

 And if it’s just not sweet enough for your taste buds within two weeks of the racking, you can add a non-fermenting wine sweetener such as concentrated red grape juice, or sugar syrup.